arrigolupori/swiftbrief-cli/readme.md

 Swiftbrief uses [Chakra UI](https://chakra-ui.com/) as its frontend UI library.

-Because of this, our template React files include a few related imports:
+Because of this, our templated React files include a few related imports:

 ```
 import { Box, BoxProps, forwardRef } from '@chakra-ui/react'